Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation: Discussion and remarks

+While we did not conduct a comprehensive scan of the parameter space for Higgs-$R^2$ inflation or the $\chi$ field, we focused on a benchmark scenario consistent with current CMB observations.
+We found that non-perturbative production of spectator scalars with conformal coupling can yield viable dark matter candidates for masses up to $m_\chi \sim 10^{12}\,\mathrm{GeV}$.
+Lighter masses fail to account for the full relic abundance but may still contribute a subdominant component.
+The superheavy regime $m_\chi \gg H_\text{end}$ is particularly intriguing, involving a different production mechanism driven by adiabaticity violation, but is left for future work due to its computational demands.

+Our results underscore the importance of gravitational production mechanisms in extended inflationary scenarios and highlight the viability of free spectator scalars as dark matter candidates, even in the absence of direct couplings to the Standard Model.

-There remains much to be done for future work, such as considering the production of spin-$1/2$ and spin-$1$ dark matter, the production of gauge bosons $W^\pm_\mu$, $Z_\mu$, as well as the implications on primordial non-Gaussianities in the CMB induced by particle production.
-It would also be interesting to study the isocurvature constraints for light scalar field masses in this model.
-We leave these intriguing topics for future studies.
+There remain several directions for future research, including the production of spin-$1/2$ and spin-$1$ dark matter, the production of gauge bosons $W^\pm_\mu$, $Z_\mu$, and the implications of particle production on primordial non-Gaussianities in the CMB.
+It would also be interesting to study the isocurvature dark matter constraints for light scalar field masses in this model.
+We leave these intriguing topics for future investigation.

-\section{Acknowledgements}
+\bmhead{Acknowledgements}

-We are very grateful to Dr. Marcos Garcia for his insightful comments and input, which made it possible to write the code for this article.
-We would also like to acknowledge Dr. Andrew Long for providing an example of numerical code.
-The work of F.P. has been sponsored by CONACHyT-Mexico through a doctoral scholarship.
-This work was also partially supported by CONACHyT-Mexico through the support CBF2023-2024-1937.
+We are very grateful to Dr. Marcos García for his insightful comments and guidance, which were instrumental in the development of the numerical code used in this work.
+We also thank Dr. Andrew Long for generously providing an example of numerical code that served as a valuable reference during the initial stages of this project.
+We would like to express our sincere appreciation to the anonymous referee for their constructive suggestions and careful reading of the manuscript, which helped us significantly improve the clarity and quality of this work.

+The work of F.P. has been supported by CONACyT-México through the doctoral scholarship 803062.
+This research was also partially supported by CONACyT-México through the grant CBF2023-2024-193.